Proper-Job/django-mobile-app-distribution/README.rst

 Django Mobile App Distribution
 ==============================

-Django Mobile App Distribution is a Django app that allows you to distribute iPhone, iPad and Android over the air to your clients.
+Django Mobile App Distribution is a Django app that allows you to distribute iPhone, iPad and Android apps over the air to your clients.

 It is made up of 2 components: